If you have had a good night’s sleep, you do feel better the next day, so it is worth persevering to find a comfortable position.

 To make yourself comfortable:

 - Put a pillow or folded towel between your legs.
-It can help to continue to use this for several months after birth or until the pain has completely gone.
+It can help to continue to use this for several months after the birth or until the pain has completely gone.

 - Try pillows in front and behind when lying on your side.